 Generate an emotional response

-Horror games have made plenty of use of these enemies: Nemesis in Resident Evil 3, the Gatherers in Amnesia: The Dark Descent, Pyramid Head in Silent Hill 2… The list is endless.
+Horror games have made plenty of use of these enemies: Nemesis in Resident Evil 3, the Gatherers in Amnesia: The Dark Descent, and Pyramid Head in Silent Hill 2… The list is endless.
 Most of them are unkillable (at least for some time) which doesn’t mean that they are not gameplay elements: they are just different ones, like the Guardians of Journey that create hide ‘n seek gameplay bubbles.

 What is important here, is that their main purpose is to make the player FEEL something: powerless, scared, on the edge, panicked…